 In the case of crystal meth addiction, professional drug addiction treatment offers the best chance of achieving a positive recovery outcome.
 But, that doesn’t mean you can go to any rehab center you hear of and expect results.
 There is no single treatment option that is right for all people.
 Because of this, you need to make sure that you ask important questions of the rehab centers you are considering attending.

 The following questions should help you to get the information that you need.
-For more help evaluating possible addiction treatment programs, call 800-768-8728.
+For more help evaluating possible addiction treatment programs, call 800-768-8728(Who Answers?).
 Our experts can help you narrow down what you are looking for and link you to possible treatment centers that meet your needs.

 Is the Facility Accredited and Licensed?